-Nearly every American business is facing hardship due to coronavirus.
-Read how several companies are tackling these challenges head-on.
+Nearly every American business is facing challenges due to coronavirus.
+Read how several companies are shifting strategies to survive.

 Renee and Michael Brown planned to open a third location for their coffee company — and put their plans on hold when the coronavirus hit.

 Sales at the Browns’ San Francisco coffee shop, Weaver’s Coffee & Tea, are down about 4%; while that’s not drastic, the coronavirus outbreak in the U.S. is still in its early stages and the Browns feel it’s too risky to make a big commitment.